stevengj/subsuper-proposal/README.md

 programming languages (and editors), the time is ripe to propose better support for mathematical subscripts/superscripts in Unicode.

-## Two alternative proposals

-* The simplest possibility, similar to the existing superscripts and subscripts in Unicode, is to propose additional characters of the same sort: certainly every Latin and Greek upper and lowercase letter, and probably a few additional mathematical symbols such as ‖, ⟂, *, † that are commonly used in superscripts and/or subscripts.

-* A more general possibility would be to propose two new [combining characters](https://en.wikipedia.org/wiki/Combining_character), *mathematical subscript* and *mathematical superscript*, that indicate that the previous glyph (a character + combining characters) should be rendered in sub/superscript form.
+Our proposal is to add [combining characters](https://en.wikipedia.org/wiki/Combining_character), *mathematical subscript* and *mathematical superscript*, that indicate that the previous glyph (a character + combining characters) should be rendered in sub/superscript form.
+Fonts can then implement these characters as "ligatures" for selected characters, so that e.g. an "A" followed by "mathematical subscript" would render as a subscript "A".

-Input from experts in fonts and text rendering software would be especially helpful in evaluating the feasibility of the latter approach.

 ## How you can help